MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

 # App Center Email Notifications
 ## Overview

+Many developers want to be automatically notified when key events happen in their apps, and not have to continually log in to a portal for information.
+Email and [webhooks](https://docs.microsoft.com/appcenter/dashboard/webhooks/) are important notification methods for that.

 You can choose to have email notifications automatically sent for the following events: